TritonDataCenter/triton-dehydrated/README.md

 should configure your webserver to get the private key and certificate file (with chain) directly from this folder.

+You can also create override hooks in a file named `override-hook`.
+The format for this file is the same as for `dehydrated`'s hook file but should only have the `deploy_cert` and/or `unchanged_cert` functions.
+Use override hooks in a zone to do things like restart local services.

 Finally, you can set up a cron job to re-run `./dehydrated -c` at least once a week (and then do a graceful reload of your web server configuration).